augchan42/augchan42.github.io/_posts/2024-04-15-Using Chainlink VRF for Divination.md

   - yin-yang
 ---

+**Abstract:**
+This post analyzes the feasibility of using Chainlink VRF (Verifiable Random Function) for generating randomness in I-Ching divination.
+It compares this blockchain-based approach to traditional methods, server-side PRNGs/CSPRNGs, external randomness APIs, and client-side randomness.
+The discussion covers the pros and cons of each, focusing on user perception, cost, complexity, and includes JavaScript examples for generating I-Ching hexagrams with changing lines.

+**Estimated reading time:** _5 minutes_

 To tell fortunes with the I-Ching, people usually toss coins or use yarrow stalks.
 This helps them find the yin and yang lines that create a hexagram (a six-line symbol).

 I looked into using Chainlink VRF, which is a way to create randomness directly on the blockchain.
 It's an interesting idea, but I ultimately decided against it for now.